dmh2000/teams/README.md

 ## 3. Make sure the database works

+- _query_teams_
+  - function _QueryTeams_
-- the example runs some test queries
+    - runs some test queries
-  - that mongodb is accessible
+    - tests that mongodb is accessible
-  - that the data has been uploaded
+    - tests that the data has been uploaded
-  - that the queries work properly
+    - test that the queries work properly

 ## 4. Run a GraphQL server